amitandale/Vibe-Studio/ops/supabase/README.md

 - The provisioning helper reads lane credentials from `credentials.env` by default.
 Edit that file or pass explicit flags when you need different values on a new runner.
 - The script generates fresh `JWT_SECRET`, `ANON_KEY`, and `SERVICE_ROLE_KEY` values using Python's `secrets` module.
 - Override the edge runtime environment file path with `--edge-env-file` if your runner uses a different location.
 - Supply `--pg-super-password` when the fallback maintenance account differs from the default `supabase_admin` or when you rotate the admin credential.
-You can also edit `credentials.env` (or `$SUPABASE_STATE_DIR/superusers.env`) directly before rerunning the script.
+You can also edit `credentials.env` directly before rerunning the script.
 - Use `--force` to replace an existing file (for example, when rotating credentials).

 The script marks each generated file with `chmod 600` to keep secrets protected on disk.